Zucchini Muffins (Gluten-Free)

 - Eggs: room temperature eggs are better.

-How to make Gluten-Free Zucchini Muffins
+How to make GF zucchini muffins

+Preheat the oven to 350°F (180°C).
 Line 12 muffin cups with liners or lightly grease them.

-Mix the eggs with the sugars, oil, lemon zest, and vanilla extract.
+In another bowl, beat the eggs with the sugars, oil, lemon zest, and vanilla extract.
 Add to the flour mixture and mix with a rubber spatula until well incorporated.

 Pour the mixture into the prepared pans.
 Fill the muffins 3/4 full, dividing as evenly as possible.